darumatic/apigee-cli/README.rst

     $ apigee apis export -n [name] -r 2 -O [new_name].zip

 This will export to ``[new_name].zip``.

+.. _`Getting API proxy revisions that are actively deployed`:

 ------------------------------------------------------
 Getting API proxy revisions that are actively deployed